 - while dinner is being prepared

-- while I am finishing up some work during schedule block transitions
+- while I am finishing up some work during scheduled block transitions

 - after your kid is in bed at night

 Free time in our house is truly a free choice – that’s what free means, right?!
-So however your kid wants to spend his little window of free time (within reason of course) allow it!
+So however your kid wants to spend his little window of free time (within reason), allow it!
 Other parts of the day are balanced with hands-on play, activities, exercise, and other fun.

 7. Integrate a Balanced Technology Approach

-In our family we believe the positive benefits of technology (aka “screen time”) outweigh the potential negative effects, and we can actually negate negative effects pretty well as parents.
-If our child is actually doing more hands-on compared to the time spent on the iPad, it’s a win in our book.
-I would say it’s about a 20% to 80% ratio (technology to non-technology activities), but this changes – rainy days could be more and nice summer days we could barely use the iPad because we are playing so much outside,
+In our family, we believe the positive benefits of technology (aka “screen time“) outweigh the potential negative effects, and we can actually negate negative effects pretty well as parents.
+If our child does more hands-on than the time spent on the iPad, it’s a win in our book.
+I would say it’s about a 20% to 80% ratio (technology to non-technology activities), but this changes – rainy days could be more and nice summer days, we might barely use the iPad because we are playing so much outside,

 8. Be Patient and Give Praise and Appreciation

 Don’t forget to praise your kids for doing a fab job learning at home and adjusting to the new schedule.
 Let them know you appreciate their effort and cooperation.
-I get right down on eye level with my 4 year old and look him in the eyes with a big smile and tell him how well he’s doing and that I appreciate his good listening.
+I get right down at eye level with my 4-year-old and look him in the eyes with a big smile and tell him how well he’s doing and that I appreciate his good listening.
 I end it with a big hug.
-When we do this our kid behaves better.
+When we do this, our kid behaves better.

 9. Start a Gratitude Journal

-During times of hardship and stress, it’s even more important to have gratitude for what you do have.
+It’s even more important to have gratitude for what you do have during times of hardship and stress.
 Instead of focusing on what kids (and parents!) cannot do right now with social distancing, have gratitude for what we do have.
-You can list things such as your health, your home, your family, food we eat, clean water, technology to stay connected virtually, nature to explore, and so much more.
+You can list things such as your health, home, family, the food we eat, clean water, technology to stay connected virtually, nature to explore, and so much more.
 You could even list homeschooling while working from home because it affords you more time with your quickly growing kids!

-A great way to introduce gratitude to your kids is to encourage that they start their own gratitude journal.
-At the end of the school day have them jot down things they are grateful for.
-And for parents, right before you go to bed write five things you are grateful for in your own journal.
-Gratitude helps keep us grounded and positive which is especially needed during times of crisis.
+A great way to introduce gratitude to your kids is to encourage them to start a gratitude journal.
+At the end of the school day, have them jot down things they are grateful for.
+And for parents, right before you go to bed, write five things you are grateful for in your own journal.
+Gratitude helps keep us grounded and positive, which is especially needed during times of crisis.

 10. Get Outside and Play

-Don’t forget play time in the open air.
+Don’t forget playtime outside.
 Vitamin D boosts the immune system.
-Plus kids can burn energy and stay healthy since exercise also boosts the immune system.
+Plus, kids can burn energy and stay healthy since exercise also boosts the immune system.
 Take a break from work and get outside with the kids – we need vitamin D too.
-That 15-minute break outside away from your desk actually will boost your productivity in the long run.
+That 15-minute break outside and away from your desk will boost your productivity in the long run.

 Be present with your kids.
-When you leave your desk, you leave your desk.
-No scrolling the phone or checking emails outside during playtime.
+When you leave your desk, you leave your desk—no scrolling the phone or checking emails outside during playtime.
 Get your sneakers on and play.
-A great benefit is your kids will be happy and being out in nature actually will boost your happiness for 24 hours – I learned this from Diane Lang, a positive living therapist and author that I follow.
+A great benefit is that your kids will be happy, and being out in nature will boost your happiness for 24 hours – I learned this from Diane Lang, a positive living therapist and author I follow.

 As we all rally together to get through COVID-19 as quickly as possible, remember to keep your children away from playdates and anyone in the neighborhood wanting to play.
-To stop transmission we must take this seriously!
-Life will resume back to normal so in the meantime enjoy the extra time with family find the silver linings in everything and it’s okay if more of your days (or afternoons!) involve a glass of wine (for me a 15-minute Epson Salt soak in the bath is just as relaxing!).
+To stop transmission, we must take this seriously!
+Life will resume back to normal, so in the meantime, enjoy the extra time with family, and find the silver linings in everything.
+It’s okay if more of your days (or afternoons!) involve a glass of wine (for me, a 15-minute Epson Salt soak in the bath is just as relaxing!).